-The garden’s winter season may not be as active as the warmer months, but without the distraction of garden chores, it’s the best time for reflection and setting goals.
+The garden’s winter season may not be as active as the warmer months, but without the distraction of garden chores, it’s the best time for reflection and setting goals with gardening resolutions.
 Now that the calendar has flipped over to January, take time to evaluate last year’s garden and make plans for the new year.

 Here are some thoughts on New Year’s resolutions for gardeners to add to your list.

 Be an inspired gardener.
 Try something new!
 Plant a tree, start a rose garden, add window boxes, install raised beds, put pots of geraniums on your front porch.
 Do some research on what works in your location and jump in.

 If you have young children, grow easy vegetables like radishes; the tiny seeds quickly turn into sweet, crunchy veggies.

 Miracle-Gro’s seed pods make easy work of tomatoes, cucumbers and basil.
 Just pop the pods into a garden bed or soil-filled container, water and watch them grow.

 Be a frugal gardener.
 Gardeners are thrifty consumers, always looking for a DIY shortcut or homemade hack.
 With experience, gardeners learn what products yield a greater reward and which do not.
 A great place to start is with good quality soil or potting mix.

 Packaged potting mix and garden soil are formulated for proper drainage and nutrients and are worth the investment.
 If you use a lot of potting mix, it’s easy enough to mix your own formula based on the needs of your garden.